james947/WeConnect/README.md

 Prerequisites
 ----
 To run the Api endpoint use either of the following software:
-* Postman/Curl - for testing the endpoints
+* Postman/Curl - Testing the endpoints
 * Text Editor - Making changes in the code base
 *  Terminal - Run the api file
 Access Endpoints